gdamdam/awesome-decentralized-web/README.md

 * [IPWB](https://github.com/oduwsdl/ipwb) - an interplanetary wayback machine.
 * [Onename](https://onename.com/) - a global database for people, companies, websites and more.
 * [StrongLink](https://github.com/btrask/stronglink) - a searchable, syncable, content-addressable notetaking system
-* [Solid](https://solid.mit.edu/) - a proposed set of conventions and tools for building decentralized social applications based on Linked Data principles.

 ### Microblogging
 * [trsst](http://www.trsst.com/) - looks and feels like twitter but encrypted and anonymized and decentralized and only you hold the keys.